How it works

 Teachers play a vital role in creating excitement and joy around reading for their students.
 Book Trust Teachers make class time every month to celebrate the arrival of books and to nurture a culture of reading among their students.
 Book Trust Teachers prioritize class time for the Book Trust Program because a strong culture of literacy directly impacts their students’ achievement.

-When The Book Box arrives every month, Book Trust classrooms transform into a place of celebration around books and reading.
+When the Book Box arrives every month, Book Trust classrooms transform into a place of celebration around books and reading.
 Research shows that the act of celebrating books and reading is central to making reading fun and enjoyable for all students.
 Giving students the chance to celebrate and find fun in reading helps reluctant readers feel more welcome and relaxed at school.
-For tips about celebrating books in classroom, check out the resources below.
+For tips about celebrating books in classroom, click the 'view resources' button below.

 Helping families create a culture of reading in the home is an investment toward strong reading behaviors in the classroom.
 The Book Trust Program serves as a bridge between classrooms and families when students take home books every month to build their home library.
 Book Trust Teachers leverage the Book Trust Program as a platform to discuss reading with families, to provide them with tips for reading with their children, and to strengthen relationships between families and their child’s learning.

 Students participating in Book Trust become book owners with a growing home library.
 By addressing the “book gap” between children of middle-income and low-income families, Book Trust is ensuring that all children have the opportunities that book owners have.
 Students who are book owners are more likely to read above their expected reading level than students who do not own books.
-For more about the research that supports book ownership, check out the resources below.
+For more about the research that supports book ownership, click the 'view resources' button below.

 Family Reading Time

 The Book Trust Program is a tool that Book Trust Teachers use to promote a family reading routine in the home.
 Book Trust Teachers encourage families to read nightly from the home library built from the Book Trust Program and provide families with tips for reading together with their children.
 When families make time for reading, students have a stronger relationship with books and do better in school.
-For tips and resources for parents, check out the handouts in the resources section below.
+For tips and resources for parents, click the 'view resources' button below.

 Supporting Book Trust Teachers is the top priority of the Book Trust support team.
 Book Trust Teachers, please get in touch if you need assistance with ordering or implementing the Book Trust Program.